What are the Side Effects of Smoking Weed as Medicine?

 The number of weed users is growing as 33 states have passed mmj laws.
 Despite legal, medical herb in most states, many states are risk-averse.
 Many states and cities still ban smoked marijuana for both recreation and medical needs.
 You can smoke weed in Florida, but not in Minnesota and Ohio.
 The United States courts are debating the terms and scope of use.
 And if you live in the Golden State, it depends on where you live.

 Let's evaluate the arguments on both sides of the debate.
 The wisdom of medical weed patients and heavy marijuana users may help.
 So is burning and inhaling cannabis terrible for you?
-AND after you smoke weed... does a cloud of weed smoke impact your health?
+AND after you smoke weed... does the active ingredient in a cloud of weed smoke impact your health?

 The Need for More Research